interactions-py/lavalink/README.md

 class MusicExt(Extension):
     ... # Some your cool music commands

-    # There are most useful events for you.
+    # There are many useful events for you.
 You can use other events if you want it.
     @extension_listener()
     async def on_track_start(self, event: lavalink.TrackStartEvent):
         """Fires when track starts"""